 Check the following:

 - Check if the echo is occasional or continuous.
 An occasional echo may be caused by CPU overload.
 If the CPU usage is too high, voice recording and playback will be unstable.
-You can check this in Agora Analytics in Dashboard.
+You can check this in Agora Analytics in Console.

 - Ensure that all users are in separated physical environments.